 The controller needs to be configured with credentials in order to programmatically create and configure required EKS infrastructure on AWS in your account.
 These credentials securely managed as part of a cloud credential in the Controller.

 The creation of a cloud credential is a "One Time" task.
 It can then be used to create clusters in the future when required.
-Please review Amazon EKS Credentials for additional instructions on how to configure this.
+Refer Amazon EKS Credentials for additional instructions on how to configure this.

 Self Service Wizard¶